-10.1 On this appeal the Tribunal has to determine the value of the Property so as to achieve, insofar as is reasonably practical, a valuation that is correct and equitable so that the valuation of the Property as determined by the Tribunal is relative to the value of other comparable properties on the valuation list in the rating authority area of Tipperary County Council.

-10.2 The Appellants case is that the valuation as proposed is not in accord with values of similar properties in the State, that the basic NAV level of the factory space should be set at €17 per m2, that the property was originally constructed approximately 40 years ago and has been updated in a piecemeal basis subsequently.
+- 10.1 On this appeal the Tribunal has to determine the value of the Property so as to achieve, insofar as is reasonably practical, a valuation that is correct and equitable so that the valuation of the Property as determined by the Tribunal is relative to the value of other comparable properties on the valuation list in the rating authority area of Tipperary County Council. - 10.2 The Appellants case is that the valuation as proposed is not in accord with values of similar properties in the State, that the basic NAV level of the factory space should be set at €17 per m2, that the property was originally constructed approximately 40 years ago and has been updated in a piecemeal basis subsequently.
 It is also suggested that quantum should be considered.

-10.3 The Respondents case is that the property is a purpose built fully integrated meat processing site in very good condition and with EU compliance.
+It is further suggested that a precedent was set in an appeal in respect of a meat plant in Kilkenny. - 10.3 The Respondents case is that the property is a meat rendering production plant in good condition and compliant with national standards.
 It believes that the valuation is in line with the tone of the list for the local authority area.
-It values the main factory areas at €40 per m2 and reduces this level in respect of areas with a more basic specification.
-The Respondent proposes to reduce the value appearing in the list to take account of the different types of space in the property and also make additions in respect of new space and plant not included in the original valuation.
+It values all areas of the property at €40 per m2.